Kamilismayilzade/My-Projects/README.md

 Projects created with HTML, CSS, JavaScript.

-You can find here Landing page, Responsive page designs with Sidebars.
+You can find here Landing page, Responsive page designs with Sidebars and also little games. 😊